MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 > [!NOTE]
 > **Do not** follow the Configure Settings instructions on Oculus's documentation page.
 Their instructions require the  use of the Oculus Integration SDK, and uses the Oculus XR plugin rather than the OpenXR plugin.

 1. After you have the project configured, proceed to [Generate Build](https://developer.oculus.com/documentation/unity/unity-build/#generate-build).
 We recommend that you select **Build and Run**.
-This option lets Unity deploy your project directly to Meta Quest.
+This option lets Unity deploy your project directly to your Quest Device.